 When it comes time to purchase the food for your menu plans, remember it is best to over estimate than under estimate the amount to buy.
 For a general guide on how much of each item your guests will eat, use our list below.

->

-> Appetizers – 8 pieces of veggies with dip, 4 oz of cheese, 1 ½ lbs of crackers per 20 guests, 1 pint of dip per 10 guests.
+Appetizers - 8 pieces of veggies with dip, 4 ounces of cheese, 1½ pounds of crackers per 20 guests, 1 pint of dip per 10 guests.
 Take into consideration how long guests will be waiting before dinner.
-Most guests will eat 6-8 appetizers per hour.
+Most guests will eat 6 to 8 appetizers per hour.
 The smaller size the appetizer the higher this number goes.
 If you have a long intermission between the ceremony and reception, offer more appetizers.
 If you are asking people to leave and come back later, offer less.
 Keep in mind that appetizers will typically help keep your buffet cost down since guests will eat about 10% less at dinner when appetizers are served.

->

-> Main entree (meats) – 6-8 ounces serving per person.
-If you are serving multiple main dishes, plan on 4-6 ounces per dish per person.
+Main entree (meats) - 6 to 8 ounces serving per person.
+If you are serving multiple main dishes, plan on 4 to 6 ounces per dish per person.
 Keep in mind that one dish may be more popular than the other.
 Remember to take your vegetarian and vegan guests into consideration.
 Decrease your meat count and increase your veggie count as needed.

->

-> Side Dishes – 4-6 ounces per person for 3 side dishes.
+Side Dishes - 4 to 6 ounces per person for 3 side dishes.
 Potatoes - 1 per person with some overage.
 Adjust the quantities as needed for additional sides.

->

-> Salad - 1 cup per person.
+Salad - 1 cup per person.
 One head of lettuce will feed approximately 5 people.

 Rolls and Breads - 1 to 2 per guest